ymzuiku/signalist/packages/signalist/README.md

 # Signalist

-⚠️ The package is still in the experimental stage..
+⚠️ The package is still in the experimental stage...

+⚠️ The current performance is not as good as React Fiber: [https://signalist-demo.vercel.app/](https://signalist-demo.vercel.app/)

 <img src="packages/example-spa/public/logo.png" style="margin: 10px auto; text-align:center; height:200px" />